sanand0/tools-in-data-science-public/project-2-automated-analysis.md

 # Project 2 - Automated Analysis

+This project is done on 12 Dec 2024 EoD AoE.
+Results will be announced by 22 Dec 2024.

 Your task is to:

 1. Write a Python script that uses an LLM to analyze, visualize, and narrate a story from a dataset.